List of Hollyoaks characters introduced in 2015: Ben Bradley

-Ben finds out that Trevor had an affair with Sienna after Nico tells him why Sienna ended their marriage.
-Ben then goes to The Loft and he and Trevor have a fight.
-Trevor walks away unscathed while Ben suffers several minor facial injuries.
-Trevor is later murdered by Nico and when he finds out that Nico killed him, Ben phones the police and takes the blame for Trevor's murder.
-He is then arrested and taken into police custody.
-Ben is later charged with Trevor's murder and Sienna visits him in prison.
-She asks why he killed the man that she loved, and he later confesses he took the blame for Nico as he did not want to see a girl of her age spending the rest of her life in prison.
-When Sienna arrives back home, she phones the police and tells them that it was actually Nico who killed Trevor, not Ben.
-Nico then forces Maxine Minniver (Nikki Sanderson) to help her flee the village.
-If she refuses, she will tell the police that she killed her grandfather Patrick Blake (Jeremy Sheffield), when his death was down to Nico.
-Maxine then helps her flee, until aware that Nico has already given the police a DVD showing Patrick framing Maxine for his murder.

-In late 2016, Sienna visits Ben in prison and informs him that Nico has been killed in a structure fire, and also reveal that she was the culprit who murdered Carly, Patrick and Trevor.
-Ben is later released from prison but moves away.
-In 2018, his son Josh (Rupert Hill) reveals that Ben is not doing well and blames Sienna for ruining his life.

 Val Jenkins

 Val Jenkins, played by Tanya Robb, made her first on-screen appearance on 1 June 2015.
 The character and casting was announced on 19 May 2015.
 Val is Dylan Jenkins' (James Fletcher) mother and arrived in the village after hearing the news of her son being hit by a car.
 She also comforts Trevor Royle (Greg Wood) after learning that Esther Bloom (Jazmine Franks) has decided against giving him her surrogate baby.
 Val also attracted the jealousy of Grace Black (Tamara Wall) due to her closeness with Trevor.

 Pete Buchanan

 Pete Buchanan, played by Kai Owen, made his first on-screen appearance on 2 June 2015.
 The concept and name of the character was announced on 8 April 2015, whilst additional details such as casting was announced on 10 April 2015.